vivianblanco-tech/device-flow/docs/PROJECT_STATUS_NOVEMBER_3_2025.md

 ### Project Status: **EXCELLENT** 🟢

-The Laptop Tracking System is **85% complete** with **Phase 6 already fully implemented**.
+Align is **85% complete** with **Phase 6 already fully implemented**.
 The main blocker is the test database configuration, which is a 15-minute fix.

 ### Phase 6 Status: **100% IMPLEMENTED, NEEDS VERIFICATION** 🟡